bytebase/bytebase.com/content/blog/ten-thousands-github-stars.md

 ![_](/content/blog/ten-thousands-github-stars/gh-10000-stars.webp)

 It's been almost 3 years since [we announced Bytebase](/blog/announce-bytebase/).
 As an open source project, Bytebase has been growing way faster than the classic [Liquibase](/blog/bytebase-vs-liquibase/) and [Flyway](/blog/bytebase-vs-flyway/).
-Now it's the only database tool surpassing 10,000 stars on GitHub.
+Now it's the only database DevOps and CI/CD tool surpassing 10,000 stars on GitHub.

 ![_](/content/blog/ten-thousands-github-stars/star-history-compare.webp)